openlibraryenvironment/mock-ncip-server/README.md

 http://localhost:8080/api/loans/item/{itemBarcode}
 <br>
 http://localhost:8080/api/loans/open

+## NCIP 1 Endpoints
+The NCIP1 responses are hard-coded (because the XC NCIP Toolkit does not support NCIP1).
+The endpoints will not validate your input (or call the databases).
+It simply returns canned responses:

+/ncipone/lookupUser
+/ncipone/lookupUserError
+/ncipone/acceptitem
+/ncipone/acceptitemError
+/ncipone/checkoutItem
+/ncipone/checkoutItemError
+/ncipone/checkinItem
+/ncipone/checkinItemError

 When appRun is called a jetty server is started and a sqlite database is created and test data is inserted:
 ```sql